-JeffersonCounty Community and Development Department staff has identified has identified unmet needs by areas impacted by the Aril 27, 2011 tornado.
-However, there is not enough funding to address all of the needs identified.
-Therefore, if additional disaster funds become available, we will continue to address activities not addressed by a lack of funding.
+JeffersonCounty Community and Development Department staff has identified has identified unmeteeds bareas imacted by the Arl 27, 2011 tonado.&bp;However, thre is not enougfunding to adress all of the needs identified Trefor, if aditional disaster funds becmavailable, wwill continue to address activitie not addressed by a lack of funding.
 Furthermore, we will attempt to address areas impacted in the storm with our regular CDBG funds.